Pre-retirement seminar information

 The EAP is confidential and your right to privacy is strictly protected.
 No information about the nature of your personal situation is shared with your employer.

-For your convenience, there are several office locations throughout the Greater Richmond and surrounding areas.
-A member of the Optima EAP staff is available to help you 24 hours a day, 7 days a week, 365 days of the year.
+For your convenience, there are several office locations throughout the Richmond area.
+A member of the Optima EAP staff is available to help you 24 hours a day, seven days a week, 365 days of the year.
 You may contact Optima EAP at 757-363-6777 or 800-899-8174 to schedule an appointment.

 Henrico County Public Schools